-A Guide to Self-Employed Bookkeeping
+A Guide to Self-Employed Bookkeeping UK

 What is Bookkeeping?

 Bookkeeping is the process of recording and managing your business’s financial transactions.
 This includes tracking income, expenses, invoices, and payments to ensure your financial records are accurate and up to date.
-For self-employed individuals, bookkeeping is a cornerstone of maintaining a healthy business.
+For a self-employed person, bookkeeping is a cornerstone of maintaining a healthy business.
 It helps you monitor your cash flow, prepare for tax season, and make strategic decisions based on your financial data.

 Choosing the Right Bookkeeping System